laithaustin/mine_agent_baselines/README.md

 5. Now you should be able to pip install using this directory and have no issues.

-For training and testing various different models - use the test.sh file in order to run the appropriate model that you are interested in using:
+For training and testing various different models - use the test.sh file in order to run the appropriate model that you are interested in using.
+The file has examples for each of the scripts that you can run for the various purposes you may have:
 ```bash test.sh```